moneerhijaz/linux-mouse-scroll/README.md

-This mouse_scroll.sh file allows you to change volume using your mouse.
+This mouse_volume.sh file allows you to change volume using your mouse.

 1. Ensure all packages are installed.